 Please refer to our Practice Directive 1 and Declaration in Law Society of Saskatchewan Form PD1 as amended on February 16, 2023.

 These changes enable lawyers to execute and witness certain documents covered by these pieces of legislation via electronic means, i.e. a video conference on platforms like Skype or Facetime.

+The Law Society of Saskatchewan has been working closely with the Government of Saskatchewan on these measures.
+As part of these processes, the Law Society of Saskatchewan plays an important role in helping lawyers maintain the integrity of sworn documents and to protect their clients.
+The practice directive, as amended, is intended to guide practitioners who avail themselves of these processes.
 The practice directive sets out the expectations for how lawyers are to safeguard their clients, the ultimate users of the documents and themselves while executing documents remotely.
 Specifically, lawyers are required to manage heightened risks associated with fraud, identity theft, undue influence, duress and potential lack of capacity.
 As part of the practice directive, lawyers are required to complete a Declaration in Law Society of Saskatchewan Form PD1 every time they witness a document via electronic means.
 Lawyers are required to append to Form PD1, a photograph or screen capture of their client with their client’s photo identification obtained during the session wherein the documents were executed.
 Lawyers are required to maintain Form PD1 on their files to supplement their routine file notes.

 If you have questions regarding compliance or the application of this Directive, please contact firstname.lastname@example.org for assistance.